caramelomartins/awesome-linters/README.md

 Most of the linters in this list have plugins available for popular text editors and IDEs and are pretty easy to setup and automate (via a pre-commit hook or a CI service for example).

+This project is not closed to actual static analyzers.
+With this repository we intend to have an information resource for all things related to static analysis of code.
+By this, we mean that articles, talks or any other resource related to this topic will be welcomed as well as links related to actual linters.

 ## Contents

 - [Linters](#linters)